 The symptoms of gingivitis, the first stage of gum disease, are not very severe.
 Your gums may bleed easily after brushing and flossing, and you may notice gum swelling and inflammation, as well as discolored purplish or reddish gums and bad breath (halitosis).

 As the disease worsens, so do its symptoms.
 More advanced cases of gum disease may cause symptoms like teeth that look longer due to gum recession, tooth sensitivity to pressure, cold and heat, and a change in the way your teeth fit together.
+You may even experience a foul taste in your mouth.

 The first step for treating gum disease is called “scaling & root planing” or “deep cleaning.”
 This involves using special dental tools to remove plaque and tartar from between your teeth and gums, and smoothing the roots of your teeth to eliminate bacteria.
 Along with antibiotic treatment, this is usually enough to eliminate gingivitis and halt the progression of mild cases of gum disease.